...eye solution

 “They’ll bring them home.”

 Really?
-“Who is they?" and "How will they know where home is.”
-We didn’t have time for a crash course in orienteering last night after we drove into town.
+“Who is they?" and "How will they know where home is?”
+We didn’t make time for a crash course in orienteering last night after we drove into town.

 Dear Diary 1998 and Anyone Else Who Cares,